Understanding Data Center Tiers and Types

 - implementation time

 It is up to the IT specialist to determine the preferred tier standard and which customizations are needed to meet business objectives.
 As the tier level increases, so do the costs.
-It is up to the IT specialist to determine what tier standard is preferred.

-The difference in uptime is the key requirement when considering each tier and which customizations are needed to meet business objectives.
+The difference in uptime is the key requirement when considering each tier level and which customizations are needed to meet business objectives.

-The New Tier 5® Standard
+The New Tier Level 5® Standard

 In 2017, colocation and cloud service provider, Switch, revealed the first-ever Tier 5 data center.
 This advanced data center features heightened redundancy, long-term power capabilities, zero roof penetrations, physical and network security, 100% use of renewable energy and more.
-To date, the Uptime Institute does not acknowledge Tier 5 data centers in their certification, but the original creators of the standards are in support of the newest tier.
+To date, the Uptime Institute does not acknowledge Tier 5 data centers in their certification, but the original creators of the standards are in support of the newest tier level.

 Switch created the Tier 5 standards to “enhance availability and reliability for the colocation industry.”
 Industry experts have identified the significant threats that affect colocation data centers, including water damage, earthquakes, and more.
 The new standard provides Switch’s customers with an increased level of service and security.